 A mortgage loan guaranteed by the Department of Veteran’s Affairs with the goal of making homeownership available to those who have served our country.

-Any active-duty service member or veteran of the military, reservists and members of the National Guard, and some surviving spouses of veterans.
+These loans are made available to any active-duty service member or veteran of the military, reservists and members of the National Guard, and some surviving spouses of veterans.

 - No down payment is required

 - Fixed and adjustable rate mortgage options are available

 A Fannie Mae HomeReady loan is an affordable, low down payment mortgage product designed for creditworthy low- to moderate-income borrowers, with expanded eligibility for financing homes in low-income communities.

 A HomeReady® loan is a good option for first-time or repeat homebuyers that have low to moderate income and limited cash for a down payment.

 - Limited cash for down payment (as low as 3%)

 - First-time or repeat homebuyer